-Essays earning a score of 4 inadequately take a position on Mitford's view of the term "muckraker."
-The evidence used may be insufficient.
+Essays earning a score of 4 inadequately analyze the strategies Sanders uses to develop his perspective about moving.
 The prose generally conveys the student's ideas but may suggest immature control of writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in taking a position on Mitford's view of the term "muckraker" or in providing evidence to support that position.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in analyzing the strategies Sanders uses to develop his perspective about moving.
 The essays may show less control of writing.